Great Musgrave: Infilling of railway bridge

 In May and June 2021, the space under the B6259 road bridge at Great Musgrave, north of the former railway station, was filled with 1,600 tonnes of aggregate and concrete by Highways England, now known as National Highways.

-The structure spanned a five-mile section of trackbed which local rail enthusiasts hoped to restore, linking the Eden Valley and Stainmore railways to create an 11-mile tourist line between Appleby and Kirkby Stephen.
+The structure was part of a five-mile section of line which local rail enthusiasts hoped to restore, relinking the Eden Valley Railway and the Stainmore railway to create an 11-mile tourist line between Appleby and Kirkby Stephen.
 Highways England claimed to have consulted both railways prior to the work taking place, but this was denied by the two organisations who wrote a letter of complaint to Nick Harris, the company's Acting Chief Executive.

 The north side of Great Musgrave bridge after concrete was pumped under its arch on 16 June 2021.

 The infilling was carried out under emergency development powers, colloquially known as 'Class Q', after officers from Eden District Council asked for the work to be paused whilst planning requirements were confirmed.
 Highways England's engineer refused, stating on 24 June 2021 that the works were required "to prevent the failure of the bridge and avert a collapse".

 However, in May 2022, Bill Harvey Associates, a company specialising in masonry arch bridges, published an in-depth study reviewing engineering evidence and inspection reports about the bridge, sourced from Highways England.
 The report concluded that: